 Row 34

-What began as the younger, Seaport sibling to Kenmore Square’s iconic (and sadly, now-closed) Island Creek Oyster Bar is now a veteran in its own right.
-Part of the first wave of restaurants that accompanied early, major new developments in the neighborhood, Row 34 remains a formidable force in its own austere-industrial-cool kind of way.
+Part of the first wave of restaurants that accompanied early, major developments in Fort Point, the seafood-obsessed Row 34—now with four locations, going on five—remains a formidable force in its own austere-industrial-cool kind of way.
 The place still takes plenty of pride in its eclectic craft beer list, not skimping on categories like wild and sour ales.
 And chef Jeremy Sewall is still a master of seafood prep, whether he’s dealing with whole roasted fish or little crispy oysters in lettuce cups—a longtime menu favorite.
+Also, the lobster rolls are among Boston’s best.
+Save room for the butterscotch pudding.

 383 Congress St., 617-553-5900, row34.com.